cleesmith/text_tools/README.md

 ## Convert documents to plain text.

-Transform any document into clean, usable plain text with these free online tools.
+Transform any document into clean, usable plain text with these free online/offline tools.
 Whether you're working with .docx, PDFs, EPUBs, or Markdown, these converters strip away formatting while preserving the content you need as plain text.
-A helpful diagnostic tool lets you examine the underlying HTML structure of .docx, making it easier to understand how your document is constructed.
+A helpful diagnostic tool lets you examine the underlying HTML structure of **.docx**, making it easier to understand how your document is constructed.

 Perfect for authors preparing manuscripts for text-to-speech (TTS), publishers working with multiple formats, or anyone needing to